-It’s likely that anyone who even suggested that they would challenge the dominance of the personal computer giant, International Business Machines (IBM), in 1982 would have been dismissed.
-However, an upstart, going by the name Compaq, did and won.
+It’s likely that anyone who even suggested that Compaq would challenge the dominance of the personal computer giant, International Business Machines (IBM) back in 1982 would have been dismissed.
+However, the upstart back then, Compaq, did.
 At the time when Compaq started giving IBM a run for its money, it was 1% the size of IBM and from there on in, it grew exponentially, becoming the industry leader in such a short space of time.

 The DEC acquisition proved to be particularly problematic.
 It was seemingly a good idea; however, the companies were not a good match.
 For example, DEC was in the business of manufacturing computer chips, but Compaq did not have plans to continue in that line of business.
-DEC’s chips weren’t compatible with Compaq computers.
-DEC made minicomputers, a type of smaller computer with less power than Compaq’s products.
+DEC’s chips weren’t compatible with Compaq computers and DEC made minicomputers, a type of smaller computer with less power than Compaq’s products.
 The company also made UNIX systems while Compaq was focused on Intel-based systems that ran Windows NT.
 Once the previously mentioned acquisitions became a formality, some people argue that this was the start of Compaq’s downfall.
 Company cultures clashed significantly and large quantities of layoffs created a hostile and demotivating working environment.
 This led to deadlines being missed and being unable to shift large quantities of inventory.
 Thus, a motion was created to remove Pfeiffer as CEO and install someone that was able to repair relationships with companies such as Microsoft to enable a bounce back.

 The merger was criticised publicly by Wall Street analysts as well as senior decision makers within HP and only marginally passed when the internal votes occured.
 CNET News reported that HP had written a letter to its employees and the Securities and Exchange Commission in defense of the acquisition: “And, for the first time in a very long time, IBM will have a competitor that’s strong enough, bold enough, and talented enough to take them head-on in the enterprise space.”
 The company’s CEO at that time, Carly Fiorina, had complete faith that this merger would be a success and challenged those who doubted the acquisition to watch the space.

 Soon after HP acquired Compaq, a visit to Compaq.com started returning the message that the website was no longer available, making it clear that the days of Compaq.com were over.

-Many Compaq products were rebranded, taking on HP’s nameplate.
-HP’s new acquisition became the company’s face for its lower-end computers.
-However, for unclear reasons, HP discontinued the Compaq brand in 2013.
+As previously stated, any Compaq products were rebranded, taking on HP’s nameplate and HP’s new acquisition became the company’s face for its lower-end computers.
+However, for reasons not stated, HP discontinued the Compaq brand in 2013.

 In 2015, the Newsan group announced that it had acquired the license to produce Compaq notebooks in Argentina.
-However, this did not result in the return of Compaq.com site.
-It looks like the website was killed just like many other Compaq products had been.
+However, this did not result in the return of the Compaq.com site.
+It looks like the website was killed just like many other Compaq products had been previously.